Beyond Willpower: The Grown-Up's Guide to Fitness Consistency That Actually Lasts

 Identity Metrics

-Measure alignment between behavior and values
+Measure alignment between behaviour and values

 Generate intrinsic rather than extrinsic satisfaction